 2. Have them each choose a country, state or city they are interested in.
 You can pick a region of a continent and connect the dots from there.

 3. Have your children research their specific country by checking out books.

 4. Meet together at the dining room table (or kitchen table) and work together daily to keep everyone on track.
 Leave the materials together in one place for accessibility.
 Build a bibliography from their favorite books.

 5. Make quizzes for your children to take from their books’ information.

-7. When you arrive to that country, let the child/docent who studied that particular country be the first to “step” onto the soil as a a celebratory arrival.
-You may enter that country by airplane (so let them be the first off the plane), by ferry boat, bus, rental car, etc.
+7. When you arrive to that country, state, or city, let the child/docent who studied that particular country or destination be the first to “step” onto the soil as a a celebratory arrival.
+You may enter that country or destination by airplane (so let them be the first off the plane), by ferry boat, bus, rental car, etc.

 Activities depending on personalities: hiking, rafting, skiing, whale watching, zip lining, camping, art museums…

 *The suggested reading books I’ve included on most countries’ posts are for children and/or parents to read.
 Some parents have told me that reading a children’s book on a country gives gave them a simple “bird’s eye view” into what could otherwise be a complicated or complex history in adult versions.

 © Gina Kingsley.
 This lesson plan and others are copyrighted in the book A Magic Carpet Ride.